OmarBobk/karmantelekom.tr/Docs/tasks.md

 - ###DONE: create the tags management page.
 - ###DONE: add is_active field to the tags table.
 - ###DONE: set the dashboard management page.
-- ###DONE: udpate the most viewed products in the dashboard when you finish the products visualization on the frontend.
+- ###DONE: update the most viewed products in the dashboard when you finish the products visualization on the frontend.
 -
 - ###TODO: create the settings management page.